wavevision/dependent-selectbox/README.md

 As mentioned in features, the extension emits two events you can attach listeners to.
 They are:

 - `dependentSelectBoxLoading` – fires, when loading of dependent data starts
-- `dependentSelectBoxLoaded` – fires, when loading data finished
+- `dependentSelectBoxLoaded` – fires, when the data loading is finished

 Both events pass an object to their listeners, the object has these properties:

 - `form: HTMLFormElement` – the form in which the event has been triggered
-- `dependentSelectBoxes: HTMLSelectElement[]` – array of all dependent select boxes in the form
+- `dependentSelectBoxes: HTMLSelectElement[]` – an array of all dependent select boxes in the form

 Please, refer to [Naja docs](https://naja.js.org) to find out more about its extensions.